The Professional Negligence Law Review: Mexico

 - transparency and publicity mechanisms.

-Some proceedings for corporate liability have been introduced as part of this reform, and the adequate implementation of the above-mentioned integrity policies will play an important role.
+Proceedings for corporate liability have been introduced as part of this reform, and effective implementation of the above-mentioned integrity policies will have an important bearing in these matters.

 The judgments rendered in this type of trial cannot be challenged by the parties by any ordinary means of review (e.g., appeal).
 Introducing oral proceedings for all commercial disputes has an evident purpose of reducing the time and costs of entering the judgment.